raquentin/raquentin/README.md

 ## Usage

-There are two ways to use the `dyck` crate: with `&str` string slices or with custom user-defined enum instance tokens.
+You can use this crate with either `&str` string slices or with custom user-defined enum instance tokens.

 The former allows for easy construction of typical Dyck alphabets consisting of "()", "[]", "{}", and even custom string pairs like "<>" or "<3":